FAForever/fa/docs/deployment.md

 You can continue the deployment steps, but you can not finalize it until the server administrator got back to you that it is set.
 This may take an arbitrary amount of time so make sure this is done well in advance.

-### Changelog for a deployment
+### Deployment of Lua

-- (0) Checkout on the `develop` branch and pull in the latest version.
+- (0) Checkout on the [develop](https://github.com/FAForever/fa/tree/develop) branch and pull in the latest version.
 Make sure that there are no other open changes.
-- (1) Create a new branch that originates from `develop`.
+- (1) Create a new branch that originates from [develop](https://github.com/FAForever/fa/tree/develop).
 We'll refer to this branch as the `changelog branch`.
 - (2) Generate the changelog using the [Changelog generation workflow](https://github.com/FAForever/fa/actions/workflows/docs-changelog.yaml).
 - (3) Once the workflow is completed, navigate to the summary section and download the artifact that is created by the workflow.
 - (4) Save the generated changelog to a new file in the format `yyyy-mm-dd-game-version.md` in `docs/_posts`.
 As an example for a file name: `2024-08-03-3811.md`.